SaltyGoo/saltygoo.github.io/pages/BaldurHex/39-Fireleaf.md

 <img align="left" width=150px src="/images/Hexes/hex39.png">
 <h1>Hex 39 - Fire Leaf Forest</h1>

-*Shielded from the harsh mountain wind by two peaks, this small valley is the unique patch of deciduous trees in a see of pines.
+*Shielded from the harsh mountain wind by two peaks, this small valley is the unique patch of deciduous trees in a sea of pines.
 The fiery colour of their leaves at this time of the year gives it its name.*

 **Biome:** <u>Mountain Forest</u>.
 Orange maples, steep rocky slopes, cold crisp air, crows far away, bogs.